 4.5 – Curriculum Committee.

 The Curriculum Committee shall make recommendations to the Dean on all matters relating to the four (4)-year MD curriculum and matters relating to student academic and professionalism assessment.
-The Senior Associate Dean for Education shall serve as liaison to the committee and as a non-voting member of the committee.
+The Vice Dean and Dean for Education shall serve as liaison to the committee and as a non-voting member of the committee.

 The Curriculum Committee shall be composed of the following: